grenaud/gargammel/README.md

  * cont/
  * bact/

 Which represent the endogenous ancient human, the present-day human contaminant and the microbial contamination respectively.
-Each file inside represents a genome (nor a chromosome or scaffold).
+Each file inside represents a genome (not simply a chromosome or scaffold).
 The endogenous ancient human can only contain more than 2 genomes since it is a diploid individual.
 For the microbial contamination, please add a representative set of microbes for your sample (see the section about the examples of microbial databases).